 BBC apologises after racial slur aired from BAFTAs audience member with Tourette syndrome - while political speech is edited down

-The incident had previously been addressed on stage by host Alan Cumming at last night's BAFTA Film Awards.
+The incident had previously been addressed on stage by host Alan Cumming.

-The BBC has issued an apology after a racial slur was heard during last night's broadcast of the BAFTA Film Awards from Royal Festival Hall last night (Sunday 22 February).
+The BBC has issued an apology after a racial slur was heard during last night's broadcast of the BAFTA Film Awards from Royal Festival Hall on Sunday (22 February).

-The comments were made by an audience member who suffers from a form of Tourette’s syndrome that includes uncontrollable vocal tics, while Sinners stars Michael B Jordan and Delroy Lindo were presenting the first award of the night.
+The comments by audience member John Davidson, who suffers from a form of Tourette’s syndrome that includes uncontrollable vocal tics, were made while Sinners stars Michael B Jordan and Delroy Lindo were presenting the first award of the night.

 BAFTAs host Alan Cumming addressed the incident shortly afterwards, explaining to viewers: "You may have noticed some strong language in the background.